 But nevertheless, it’s a step in the right direction and a good-intentioned initiative.
 At least now there is a mathematically-backed solid logical framework to the mutual fund Riskometer now.
 So it’s a good move in the long run.
-And help bring out some clarity (and transparency) on the risk labelling front.
+And help bring out some clarity (and transparency) on the risk labeling front.

-I hope you now have a good understanding of new mutual fund risk-o-meter, which has been revised in 2020 to enhance its product (risk) labeling effectiveness.
+I hope you now have a good understanding of the new mutual fund risk-o-meter, which has been revised in 2020 to enhance its product (risk) labeling effectiveness.